tarunsachdeva/blog/_posts/2018-12-22-atomic-habits-review.markdown

 I just finished [Atomic Habits](www.atomichabits.com) by James Clear.

-This is the type of book you want to read so fast (so you can put it to use), but _need_ to read fully to understand.
-Thankfully, it's mostly signal and very little filler, and reads fairly quickly.
+This is the type of book you want to read so fast (so you can put it to use).
+It's all signal and no filler.

-That said, it would also be a great book to pick up, read one chapter, and then put down again for a while.
-Each chapter stands on it's own - not surprising because it started as a series of blog posts.
+The 4 step habit framework underpins the entire book but each chapter also stands on it's own.
+This isn't surprising because it started as a series of blog posts.

 There are many takeaways from the book, and Clear has done readers a great service by creating a [cheatsheet](https://atomichabits.com/cheatsheet) of the habits framework.